joekain/bmark/README.md

     24366622.5 -> 6469755.9 (-73.45%) with p < 0.0005
     t = 391.56626146910503, 18 degrees of freedom

 1. The first section contains the raw result data presented side-by-side.
+This is the same data your would get by looking at RunA.results and RunB.results.
-2. The next line shows the change in mean (average) from RunA to RunB, the percentage chagne and the confidence value.
-You can interpret this as saying there is 1 - p, or a greater than 99.95% confidence that the change in means is statistically significant.
+2. The next line shows the change in mean (average) between the two runs.
+Next, it shows the percentage change and finally confidence value.
+You can interpret this as saying there is `1 - p`, or a greater than 99.95% confidence that the change in means is statistically significant.
 3. The final line shows the t value and degrees of freedom.
 This is the raw statistical data used to compute the confidence value.